Taara Link Planner

 Users

 Network engineers/planners emerged as the primary user early in discovery.
-These are the people evakuating whether a link will work, and if it supports their network, before anything gets deployed.
+These are the people evaluating whether a link will work, and if it supports their network, before anything gets deployed.
 They will run feasibility checks, compare candidate locations, and build a case for their stakeholders.
 They're technical and risk-adverse.

 Information Architecture